 Think of it like the old axiom, “A chain is no stronger than its weakest link.”
 The theory of constraints works to find that link and lessen its vulnerability.
 That applies to processes, organizations, individual team members, whatever or whoever is a risk to the successful completion of the project.

-The theory of constraints’ key assumption is that an organization can be managed by measuring these three things, which together are referred to as throughput accounting.
+The theory of constraints’ key assumption is that an organization can be managed by measuring these three things:

 - Throughput: The rate at which the system generates “goal units” (or money) through sales

 - Operational Expense: Money spent when generating “goal units”

 - Investment: All the money that is invested in the system (inventory, machinery, etc.)

 Before any goal is achieved, however, there are conditions that must be met.
 Usually, these are safety, quality, legal obligations and so forth.
 For-profit organizations have a goal of making money, but the theory of constraints can be used with nonprofits, whose goals of making money are secondary.

 If at least one constraint is limiting the success of a project, then the obvious solution is to identify that constraint.
 However, even if you remove all the constraints, the project won’t necessarily succeed.
 There are always other risks and mitigating factors at play.
 But if one can remove constraints, then the path to success is that much clearer.

 The focusing process is the instrument by which constraints can be found and, therefore, dealt with.
 What it really does is provide a roadmap to handle the constraint once it has been discovered.
 It is a five-step process.

 - Identify the Constraint: Before you can strengthen the weak link in the chain, you must find it.